epam/edp-headlamp/README.md

      ```bash
      NAME                	            CHART VERSION	APP VERSION	    DESCRIPTION
-     epamedp/edp-headlamp	            0.13.0        	0.13.0      	A Helm chart for EDP Headlamp
+     epamedp/edp-headlamp	            0.15.0        	0.15.0      	A Helm chart for KubeRocketCI Headlamp
      ```

     _**NOTE:** It is highly recommended to use the latest released version._